 For analysis of fecal samples, please submit fresh, chilled feces (unless otherwise noted) to decrease deterioration and bacterial overgrowth.
 Samples held for more than 2 day between collection and submission to the lab may be unsuitable for testing.

 All toxicological tests are sent to reference laboratories, which involves additional charges.
-Please check with the lab director or pathologist regarding charges for testing and shipping.
+Please check with the laboratory regarding changes for testing and packaging/shipping fee.
 Purity of sample is of extreme importance in toxicology.

 Certification programs are administered by MDA's Animal Health Program in cooperation with the U.S. Department of Agriculture but rely on testing and inspection of animals by private veterinary practitioners who are accredited by USDA/MDA to perform official duties.
 Owners should contact their veterinarian for details.

 Poultry Flocks and Hatcheries can qualify for a certification in several programs of the National Poultry Improvement Plan (NPIP).
-(Contact Salisbury Lab for information)
+For information, contact the NPIP Coordinator at the MDA Animal Health Headquarters, (410)-841-5810.

-Livestock to be shown in Maryland or Moved Interstate from Maryland for showing or other purposes must be accompanied by a Certificate of Veterinary Inspection issued by an accredited private veterinarian and endorsed by MDA at its Annapolis Office, (410) 841-5810, or Frederick Animal Health Lab, (301) 600-1548.
+Livestock to be shown in Maryland or Moved Interstate from Maryland for showing or other purposes must be accompanied by a Certificate of Veterinary Inspection (CVI) issued by an accredited veterinarian.
+For questions regarding Certificates of Veterinary Inspections, call MDA Animal Haetlh Program Headquarters

-Import-Export Information (international) is not available from MDA but rather from USDA/Aphis/Veterinary Services in Annapolis, (410) 571-0330.
+Import-Export Information (international) is not available from MDA but rather from USDA/APHIS/Veterinary Services in Richmond, VA (804) 343-2567.
 For information on quarantine in Maryland for equine breeding stock imported from certain countries, call MDA's Animal Health Office in Annapolis, (410) 841-5810.

 All animals entering Maryland must satisfy import health and test requirements for that species and be listed on an interstate CVI with each animal individually and positively identified on the health chart.
 The interstate CVI is valid for 30 days from the date of issuance with regard to entrance into Maryland.
-The interstate CVI must include the names and dates of MD shows you are expecting to attend.
-A poultry Premise Registration Number will be required for Maryland poultry producers to exhibit at 2006 fairs and shows.
+The interstate CVI must include the names and location of the MD exhibitions you are excepting to attend.

-In consideration of public health concerns, it is strongly recommended that all mammals to be exhibited at any fair or show in Maryland be vaccinated against rabies if there is an approved vaccine for the species.
-This is especially true for animals that will be in petting zoos.
+In consideration of public health concerns, it is strongly recommended that all mammals to be exhibited at any fair or show in Maryland be vaccinated against rabies if there is an approved vaccine for that species.
+All animals that will be in petting zoos must be vaccinated against rabies if there is an approved vaccine.

 Johne's Disease is a chronic (years) mycobacterial infection that affects principally the lower small intestine of many ruminants.
 Cattle, sheep, goat and less frequently deer, llamas, bison and other ruminants are all susceptible to the disease.
 The clinical condition is caused by Mycobacterium avium paratuberculosis infection.